Our Plan for Reopening

 - A care-taker of or has a high-risk category person living with them

-In coming weeks, we’ll be able to begin opening some of those groups in phases.
+When we’re able, we’ll begin opening some of those groups in phases.
 Your group leaders will be communicating directly with you when the time comes.
 You can continue to watch this space for updates as well.

 Convictions we are making decisions by: